irkvuz/schedule/README.md

 ## Getting Started

-To start contributing jast fork and clone this repo.
+To start contributing just fork and clone this repo.

 ## Built With